ImperialCollegeLondon/pyrealm/docs/source/development/pyrealm_build_data.md

 The `pyrealm` repository includes both the `pyrealm` package and the `pyrealm_build_data` package.
-The `pyrealm_build_data` package contains datasets that are used in the `pyrealm` build process.
+The `pyrealm_build_data` package contains datasets that are used in the `pyrealm` build and testing process.
 This includes:

 * Example datasets that are used in the package documentation, such as simple spatial datasets for showing the use of the P Model.
-* "Golden" datasets including a set of input data and output predictions from previous implementations of `pyrealm` functionality.
-These are used to benchmark `pyrealm` functionality within the testing framework (see below).
+* "Golden" datasets for regression testing `pyrealm` implementations against the outputs of other implementations.
+These datasets will include a set of input data and then output predictions from other implementations.
+* Datasets for providing profiling of `pyrealm` code and for benchmarking new versions of the package code against earlier implementations to check for performance issues

-Note that `pyrealm_build_data` is a source distribution only (`sdist`) component of `pyrealm`, so is not included in binary distributions (`wheel`), such as those available from PyPi.
+Note that `pyrealm_build_data` is a source distribution only (`sdist`) component of `pyrealm`, so is not included in binary distributions (`wheel`) that are typically installed by end users.
+This means that the main `pyrealm` codebase should not require data from the `pyrealm_build_data` package.

+## Package contents

 The package is organised into submodules that reflect the data use or previous implementation.

-## The `bigleaf` submodule
+### The `bigleaf` submodule

 This submodule contains benchmark outputs from the `bigleaf` package in `R`, which has been used as the basis for core hygrometry functions.
 The `bigleaf_conversions.R` R